This candy bar cake is the perfect solution to leftover candy. Chop up a mixture of your favorite candy bars and turn them into a delicious cake.

 To make this cake you will need 5 full size candy bars, about 10 oz.
 Or you can use 10 oz. of the small mini or fun size candy bars.
 You can use all of one kind of candy bar or use a mixture of different candy bars that you find in your kid’s trick or treat bags.

 - Mix up your dry cake mixture and divide it in half.

 - Mix half of the dry mixture with your wet ingredients and pour into a 9 x 13″ pan.

 - Sprinkle the remaining half of the dry mixture on top of the cake batter.

 - Add your chopped up candy bars on top of the powdered mixture.

 - Bake the cake at 350 degrees F for about 25-30 minutes or until the top is golden brown

 I loved the combination of the three different candy bars.
 The Snicker’s and Twix gave you a nice little crunch.
 And the Milk Way gives you an amazing gooey, caramel top.
 Use this combination or see what Halloween candy you have leftover.
 Or you could just go out and buy candy bars to make this cake!!.
 I’m thinking Heath Bars or Reeses Peanut Butter Cups would be pretty amazing too.

 Given my track record with this cake I knew I had to get the majority of it out of my house.
 I have no self control!
-So I cut the cake into individual serving pieces and boxed it up in a container and made a delivery to family at church who had just had a baby and another friend.
-(I did keep a couple of pieces)
+So I cut the cake into individual serving pieces and shared it with my neighbors!
+So what kind of candy bar are you going to use???

 Candy Bar Cake